Using your own API keys (BYOK)

 Coffeescribe works out of the box — the platform provides API keys for every provider it uses.
 But you can optionally bring your own keys (BYOK) so that your requests to a specific provider draw from your provider account instead of the platform's shared quota.

-When you save your own key for a provider:
+When you save a working key for a provider, two things happen:

 - Your requests to that provider use your key.
 Cost goes to your provider account, not the platform's shared quota.